 Six Shivasthalams on the banks of river Cauvery are said to be the most sacred and on par with Varanasi (Benares).
 They are Tiruvenkaadu, Tiruvaiyaru, Chaayaavanam, Mayiladuthurai, Tiruvidaimarudur and Tiruvanchiam.
 Out of these, Tiruvanchiam is "one-sixteenth" more sacred than Varanasi.
 Lord Shiva is said to have told Parvati that he loves this place the most.
 The presiding deity of this sacred temple Vanchinathar is a Swayambu Lingam and the oldest among the 64 in the world.

-This is one of the largest temples in Tanjavur district measuring 558 feet in length and 320 feet in breadth, with 3 gopurams (towers), three prakarams and a 5 tier main gopuram.
+This temple measuring 558 feet in length and 320 feet in breadth, with 3 gopurams (towers), three prakarams and a 5 tier main gopuram is one of the famous temples in Tamilnadu.
 A prominent feature of this temple is that Yama, the God of Death is having s separate shrine for Him and is given preference in the daily worship.
 There is a separate shrine for Bhairavar also in this temple in the inner prakaram.
 Bhairavar is in yoga posture, without his usual mount, the dog, is another rare feature of this temple.
 Next to the shrine of Bhairavar is the shrine for Rahu-kethu, both carved out in one composite sculpture which is another unique feature of this temple.
 Milk poured over this Rahu-Kethu sculpture turns blue.
-Performing prayers and worship at this shrine are said to bless devotees with marriage and progeny and cure nervour disorders.
+Performing prayers and worship at this shrine are said to bless devotees with marriage and progeny and cure nerve disorders.